SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ### (symbol l): Make symbol with name from char list.
 ### (= 's x): Set symbol value.

 ### (value s): Get symbol value.

+This is what evaluation is doing with symbols.

 ## Conses